 Just as you can find every sort of person in London, you can also find every kind of book.
 While we’re all used to buying books online, the survival of world class independent shops in the city proves the urge to browse is very much alive.
-In fact, if you’re so inclined, brilliant bookshops catering to all sorts of tastes can be found in pretty much every corner of London, but you can easily while away many an hour just in the centre of town.
-These are our five favourites from in and around the West End…
+If you’re so inclined, brilliant bookshops catering to all sorts of tastes can be found in pretty much every corner of London, but some of our favourites are right in the centre of town.
+These are our five picks from in and around the West End…

 Foyles / Grant & Cutler

 Once the world’s (and still Europe’s) biggest, Foyles is certainly London’s most famous bookshop.
-While some large chains have come and gone, this independent giant has remained rooted to its spot on Charing Cross Road for more than 100 years.
-Since its £4 million makeover in the 2000s, it has become more easily navigable and a lot more customer-friendly too.
-In recent times it has also provided a new home for other beloved West End outlets like Ray’s Jazz, which now shares a floor with the Gallery – both spaces are used for a wide variety of in-store events.
+While some large chains have come and gone, this independent giant remained rooted to its spot on Charing Cross Road for more than 100 years, before moving into a new flagship store a few doors away in 2014.
+Though it once had a reputation for old-fashioned processes and infuriating layouts – it didn’t get proper tills until the 1990s and its titles were displayed by publisher rather than author – it is today modern, airy and easily navigable, and a lot more customer-friendly too.
+In recent times it has also provided a new home for other beloved West End outlets like Ray’s Jazz, which occupies space on the second floor and is used for a variety of in-store events.

-The latest addition to the Foyles family and one which would have made our list separately is Grant & Cutler.
-This lovely shop was recently forced from its Great Marlborough St address, but should find itself comfortable sharing the first floor of Foyles with their fantastic café.
-The perfect stop for anyone who’s studying another language or even has a twinge of homesickness, G&C stock literature, DVDs, software and study aids in 150 languages.
+A relatively recent addition to the Foyles family and one which would have made our list separately is Grant & Cutler.
+This lovely shop moved from its Great Marlborough Street address in 2011, and is the perfect stop for anyone who’s studying another language or even has a twinge of homesickness.
+G&C stock literature, DVDs, software and study aids in 150 languages.

 From superhero classics to Japanese manga, kids’ faves to the cutting-edge of graphic fiction and exclusive independent small press zines, Gosh! is dedicated to every facet of the comic book medium.
 With hugely knowledgeable staff who mostly have backgrounds in the creative side of the industry, the shop’s atmosphere is one of rampant enthusiasm, but crucially is non-intimidating to the novice.
 Any visit is an education and you’re likely to come away with hitherto unknown comic treasures.